leroyvn/copier-pdm/README.md

   It uses [Sphinx](https://sphinx-doc.org/) ([Furo](https://pradyunsg.me/furo/) theme, [MyST parser](https://myst-parser.readthedocs.io/) plugin activated).
   Default API documentation is generated using a recursive `autosummary` setup.
   Writing docstrings with the [Numpydoc](https://numpydoc.readthedocs.io/) format is encouraged.
+* **CI and automation**
+  GitHub Actions are configured and will automatically execute tests upon commit (except for draft PRs).
+  By default, automatic upload to PyPI is active upon tagging.

 ## Requirements